tryton/trytond/doc/topics/modules/index.rst

      *may* depend.

    * ``xml``: The one per line list of the XML files of the module.
-They will be loaded in the given order at the installation or update of the module.
+They will be loaded in the given order when the module is activated or updated.

 Here is an example::